sait-wbdv/winter-2021/_posts/2021-01-13-visual-hierarchy-design.md

     - Watch: [Firefox Accessibility Inspector](https://youtu.be/7mqqgIxX_NU)
 2. Print Design
     - Read: [A Brief History of Print Design](https://blog.123rf.com/history-print-design/)
+3. Web Coventions
+    - Skim: [UI Design Patterns](http://ui-patterns.com/patterns)
+    - Skim: Chapters 1, 2 and 3 of _Don't Make Me Think_ by Steve Krug (course textbook)
-3. Visual Hierarchy
+4. Visual Hierarchy
     - Watch: [11 Visual Hierarchy Principles](https://youtu.be/ZXItTIjC0Wk) by [Visme](https://www.youtube.com/channel/UC2isRzoZisjBS6PaGWTDV0Q) (many of their videos are about their proprietary presentation slide builder)
     - Find an example of print design in your immediate(ish) area (home, office, vehicle, etc) that you love, hate or wouldn't normally notice.
 You will be discussing your find in a group of 3 or 4 tomorrow.
-3. User Experience Design
-    - Skim: [UI Design Patterns](http://ui-patterns.com/patterns)
-    - Skim: Chapters 1, 2 and 3 of _Don't Make Me Think_ by Steve Krug (course textbook)

 ---